 Students entering graduate programs in Applied Physics will select an initial program in consultation with the departmental graduate student advising committee until such time as a research field has been chosen and a thesis committee appointed.
-The following are requirements for the M.S. and Ph.D. degrees: Master's: 24 semester hours of course work in an approved program plus 12 semester hours of research credit, with a satisfactory thesis.
-Fifteen semester hours of course work plus thesis must be taken in residence.
+The following are requirements for the M.S. and Ph.D. degrees: Master's: 20 semester hours of course work in an approved program plus 16 semester hours of research credit, with a satisfactory thesis.
 Doctorate: 34 semester hours of course work in an approved program plus 38 semester hours of research credit, with a satisfactory thesis.
 12 semester hours of course work will be in an approved minor as specified in the general requirements of the graduate school.
 Possible minors include specialty programs in Optical Science and Engineering, Photovoltaics and Electronic Materials, and Nuclear Physics and Astrophysics in addition to minors in other degree programs on the CSM campus.
 To demonstrate adequate preparation for the Ph.D. degree in Applied Physics, each student must pass the physics graduate core courses with an average grade of "B" or better.
 Students not achieving this standard must pass oral examinations covering the areas of weakness identified in the core courses or retake the respective course with a grade of "B" or better within one year.
 This process is part of the requirement for admission to candidacy, which full time Ph.D. students must complete within two calendar years of admission, as described in the campus-wide graduate degree requirements section of this bulletin.
 Other degree requirements, time limits, and procedural details can be found in the Physics Department Graduate Policy Manual.
 Prerequisites:

 The Graduate School of the Colorado School of Mines is open to graduates from four-year programs at accredited colleges or universities.
 Admission to the Physics Department M.S. and Ph.D. programs is competitive and is based on an evaluation of undergraduate performance, standardized test scores, and references.
 The undergraduate course of study of each applicant is evaluated according to the requirements of the Physics Department.
-A student may not be a candidate for a graduate and an undergraduate degree at the same time.
 Required Curriculum:

 Master of Science, Applied Physics

 Core Courses

-PHGN505 Classical Mechanics I PHGN507 Electromagnetic Theory I PHGN520 Quantum Mechanics I PHGN521 Quantum Mechanics II PHGN530 Statistical Mechanics
+PHGN511 Mathematical Physics I PHGN520 Quantum Mechanics I One additional course selected from: PHGN505 Classical Mechanics I PHGN507 Electromagnetic Theory I PHGN521 Quantum Mechanics II PHGN530 Statistical Mechanics

 Electives - 9 hours.

-Graduate Seminar - 2 hours.
+Graduate Seminar\ - 2 hours.

 Master's Thesis

 Doctor of Philosophy, Applied Physics

 Core Courses

-PHGN505 Classical Mechanics I PHGN507 Electromagnetic Theory I PHGN511 Mathematical Physics I PHGN520 Quantum Mechanics I PHGN521 Quantum Mechanics II PHGN530 Statistical Mechanics Graduate Seminar - 4 hours.
+PHGN505 Classical Mechanics I PHGN507 Electromagnetic Theory I PHGN511 Mathematical Physics I PHGN520 Quantum Mechanics I PHGN521 Quantum Mechanics II PHGN530 Statistical Mechanics

+Graduate Seminar\ - 4 hours.

 12 hour minor: as specified in the general requirements for the graduate school and discussed above under program requirements.
 Doctoral Thesis.

-Graduate Seminar: Each full-time graduate student (M.S. and Ph.D.) will register for Graduate Seminar each semester for a total of 2 semester hours credit for the M.S. and 4 semester hours credit for the Ph.D.
+\Graduate Seminar: Each full-time graduate student (M.S. and Ph.D.) will register for Graduate Seminar each semester for a total of 2 semester hours credit for the M.S. and 4 semester hours credit for the Ph.D.
 Fields of Research: